FreekingDean/homelab/README.md

     task terraform:apply
     ```

-If Terraform was ran successfully you can log into Cloudflare and validate the DNS records are present.

 The cluster application [external-dns](https://github.com/kubernetes-sigs/external-dns) will be managing the rest of the DNS records you will need.

 ### 🔹 GitOps with Flux